langel/botb-instavid/README.md

-Dependencies you'll need from whatever package manager you are stuck with: ffmpeg, imagemagick, php
+Dependencies you'll need from whatever package manager you are stuck with: ffmpeg, imagemagick, php, php-gd

 # sloppy notes that will become greatness